ChainSQL/chainsql-lib/docs/index.md

 `generateAddress(): {address: string, secret: string}`

-Generate a new ZXC Ledger address and corresponding secret.
+Generate a new DAC Ledger address and corresponding secret.

 ### Parameters